CCom20/covid-ml-application/README.md

 **To-Do List**
 - [x] Automate file retrieval, cleaning, uploading to RDS with Keys
 - [ ] Read all data from API (Heroku)
-- [ ] Recalculate Estimated Immunity based on 3, 6, and 12 month immunity
+- [x] Recalculate Estimated Immunity based on 3, 6, and 12 month immunity
 - [ ] Use Machine Learning to project future trends
+- [ ] Use stats library to predict future cases